University of Michigan Athletics - ExBulletin

 University of Michigan Athletics

-Next UM event: Thursday, May 15 – vs. #20 Oklahoma State – NCAA Quarterfinals (Waco, Texas), TBD
+Next UM event: Saturday 17 May – vs. Texas A&M – NCAA Tournament Semifinals (Waco, Texas), 1 pm CT

-Ann Arbor, me. -The No. 3-Geranged University of Michigan Women's Tennis Team survived no. 14 Texas and won four singles matches after dropping the Doubles point to hit his ticket to the quarter-finals of the NCAA tournament behind a 4-3 victory on Saturday afternoon in the Varsity Center.
+Waco, Texas -Thet no. 3-ranged University of Michigan Women's Tennis Team broke its ticket to his very first final four and closed the number 20 20-ranged Oklahoma State with 4-0 behind the double point and Singles wins from Jessica Bernales” Lily Jones And Julia Fiegner In the quarterfinals of the NCAA tournament on Thursday evening (May 15) in the Hurd Tennis Center.

-Michigan had to win the last two games on the field after Texas took a 3-2 lead Julia Fiegner at number 1 and Lily Jones left on the field at number 3.
-Both players had match points in their second sets, but could not convert, so Texas could win at number 5 for a 3-2 lead.
+Michigan first struck and took the double point behind the victories at number 2 and no. 3.
+Oklahoma State won the first three games at number 1 before Michigan answered two straight ahead to return to 2-3, but the Cowgirls won the next three games to first get out of court with a 6-2 victory.

 This is followed by match-by-match results